SGrondin/bottleneck/README.md

 Remember...

 Bottleneck builds a queue of jobs and executes them as soon as possible.
-By default, the jobs will be executed in the order that they were received.
+By default, the jobs will be executed in the order they were received.

 **Read the 'Gotchas' and you're good to go**.
 Or keep reading to learn about all the fine tuning and advanced options available.
 If your rate limits need to be enforced across a cluster of computers, read the [Clustering](#Clustering) docs.